epfl-ada/ada-2024-project-nhsvd/README.md

 ## Methods
-We follow the methods layed out by the following paper: Bamman, D., O’Connor, B., & Smith, N. A. (2013).
+We follow the methods laid out by the following paper: Bamman, D., O’Connor, B., & Smith, N. A. (2013).
 Learning latent personas of film characters.
 Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL), 352–361.

 ### 1. Data preprocessing to generate character's bag-of-words:
 For each `.xml` in `corenlp_plot_summaries.tar`, we parse the file to extract from Named Entity Recognition (NER) the following: